The latest GRAF® weather model improvements

-• Accurate weather forecasting combines real-time data, advanced models, and expert interpretation.
+- Accurate weather forecasting combines real-time data, advanced models, and expert interpretation.

-Today, individuals and businesses alike rely on accurate weather forecasting to anticipate severe weather and drive daily decision making.
+Today, individuals and businesses alike rely on accurate weather forecasting to anticipate severe weather and drive daily decision-making.
 But how truly reliable are weather forecasts?

 An accurate weather forecast is a measure of how closely the forecast matches reality.
 To produce an accurate forecast, scientists combine complex data analysis, modeling, and human expertise.
 Forecasts can range from short-term to long-range predictions, each with varying degrees of accuracy.

-Long-range forecasts (15+ days) are largely based on historical data and pattern recognition to predict what’s ahead.
+Long-range weather forecasts (15+ days) are largely based on historical data and pattern recognition to predict what’s ahead.
 Forecasts beyond 15 days are inherently less precise because of how rapidly the atmosphere can change.
 This means accuracy is likely to decrease the further out the forecast goes.

-Why are reliable weather forecasts important?
+Why is weather forecast accuracy important?

-In the past four years, the United States saw a total of 93 individual billion-plus-dollar weather and climate disasters (20 in 2021, 18 in 2022, 28 in 2023, and 27 in 2024).
-Prior to 2020, the most for a single year was 16.4 In 2024 alone, there were more than 150 unprecedented climate disasters globally and $182.7 billion in U.S. weather-related damages – the fourth highest year on record.5 As extreme weather events become more common, people and businesses rely on weather forecast accuracy more than ever to try to mitigate losses, influence safety measures, increase productivity, and improve business-related decisions.
+According to research from the National Centers for Environmental Information (NCEI), between 2021 and 2024, the United States saw a total of 93 individual $1B+ weather and climate disasters (20 in 2021, 18 in 2022, 28 in 2023, and 27 in 2024).
+Prior to 2020, the highest number for a single year was 16.
+In 2024 alone, there were more than 150 unprecedented climate disasters globally and $182.7 billion in U.S. weather-related damages, making it the fourth-highest year on record.

 How do meteorologists predict the weather?